seregazhuk/seregazhuk.github.io_old/_drafts/2017-06-17-reactphp-chat-p1.md

         $connection->write(strtoupper($data));
     });
 });

+echo "Listening on {$socket->getAddress()}\n";

 $loop->run();
 {% endhighlight %}

-The server becomes more interractive:
+The server becomes more interactive:

 <p class="">
     <img src="/assets/images/posts/reactphp/server-uppercase.gif" alt="cgn-edit" class="">
 </p>

 The next step is to pass the data between different clients.
 To achieve this we need somehow to store active connections in a pool.
-Then when we recieve `data` event, we can `write()` this data to all the other connections in the pool.
-That means that we need to implement a simple pool which can add connections to itself and register some hanlders.
+Then when we receive `data` event, we can `write()` this data to all the other connections in the pool.
+That means that we need to implement a simple pool which can add connections to itself and register some handlers.
 To store the connections we will use an instance of `SplObjectStorage`.
 When a new connection arrives we register the event handlers and then attach it to the pool.
 We are going to listen to two events:

 - `data` to send the received data from one connection to others
 - `close` to remove the connection from the loop